tomreece4/DSA-visualisations/README.md

 ## Example Output

-I have provided a screenshot of searching, sorting and traversal algorithms in action below:
+I have provided GIFs for some searching, sorting and traversal algorithms in action below, using my visualisation tool:

 ![DFS](gifs/dfs.gif)
 *Depth First Search Binary Tree: Green means it has been visited, red is the current node,